 The results of a comprehensive risk assessment determine the appropriate procedures and practices for cell sorting.
 The designation of safety measures is dependent upon the risk and the severity of the consequences if exposure occurs.
-Risk analysis takes into account the Risk Group of the agent and the procedures performed with the agent.
+Risk analysis considers the Risk Group of the agent and the procedures performed with the agent.